Engee documentation

 Details

-The direction of the linear axis of the ULA, given as y, x or z.
-All elements of the ULA antenna array are uniformly distributed along this axis in the local array coordinate system.
+The direction of the ULA linear axis, set as y, x or z.
+All elements of the ULA antenna array are evenly distributed along this axis in the local grid coordinate system.

 Dependencies

-To use this parameter, set the Specify sensor array as parameter to Array (no subarrays) or Partitioned array and the Geometry parameter to ULA.
+To use this parameter, set the Specify sensor array as parameter to Array (no subarrays)`or `Partitioned array', and the Geometry parameter has the value `ULA.

 Values